open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 **Status**: [Experimental](../document-status.md)

-`OnEnding` is called just before a span is ended.
-The span is still mutable, but the end timestamp is already set.
+`OnEnding` is called during the span `End()` operation, after the end timestamp has been set.
+The Span object is still mutable (i.e., `SetAttribute`, `AddLink`, `AddEvent` can be called) while `OnEnding` is called.
 This method MUST be called synchronously within the [`Span.End()` API](api.md#end), therefore it should not block or throw an exception.
 If multiple `SpanProcessors` are registered, their `OnEnding` callbacks are invoked in the order they have been registered.
 The SDK MUST guarantee that the span can no longer be modified by any other thread before invoking `OnEnding` of the first `SpanProcessor`.
 From that point on, modifications are only allowed synchronously from within the invoked `OnEnding` callbacks.
+All registered SpanProcessor `OnEnding` callbacks are executed before any SpanProcessor's `OnEnd` callback is invoked.

 **Parameters:**